kyma-project/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ## Verify KEB Workflow

 This [workflow](/.github/workflows/run-verify.yaml) calls the reusable [workflow](/.github/workflows/run-unit-tests-reusable.yaml) with unit tests.
 Besides the tests, it also runs Go-related checks and Go linter.
-It is triggered by PRs on the `main` branch that change at lest one of the following:
+It is triggered by PRs on the `main` branch that change at least one of the following:
 - `/.github` directory content
 - `/cmd` directory content
 - `/common` directory content